nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines.md

 title: 3 steps to add tests on existing code when you have short deadlines
 date: 2020-01-24T02:15:57.830Z
 description: >-
   Here's a recipe you can follow when you want to add tests on Legacy Code, but you don't have much time to do so.
 ---

-The code requires significant changes to support unit tests.
+> The code requires significant changes to support unit tests.
 I have deadlines to meet!

 ![Ain't nobody got time for that](/assets/time-for-dat.jpg)

 You have that pile of Legacy Code you need to change.

 Of course, there are no tests.
 Deep in your heart, you know that you should add tests before touching this code.
 People on the Internet told you so.
 "First, you should add tests" they said.

 But you also have deadlines to meet.
 Time is flying.
 Maybe the project is already late.
-You can't afford spending *days* to write the tests that should be here in the first place.
+You can't afford spending _days_ to write the tests that should be here in the first place.

 BUT you know that you should.
-If you don't, you're making things worse.
-If you don't write the tests, you may even break something and you won't realize.
+If you don't, you're making things worse!
+If you don't write the tests, you may even break something and you won't realize!!! 🙀

 **You want to add tests, but you don't have time to!**

-If that's you, I do have a solution for you.
-It's not a pretty one, but it works.
-It did saved me many times when I was in a hurry.
+If that's you, I do have a solution for you!

+It's not a pretty one, but *it works*™.
+It did save me many times when I was in a hurry.
 It can help you too.

 ## The 3-steps recipe to add tests when you don't have time to 🚀

-What you're looking for is called "*Approval Testing*".
-Some people call that "*Characterization Testing*".
+What you're looking for is called "_Approval Testing_".
+Some people call that "_Characterization Testing_".

 Here's how it goes: